Living with Seasonal Affective Disorder (SAD)

 Keep your mind and body active

-Our Supporting Minds service offers a programme of events, workshops and groups that you can get involved in, including yoga, play reading, quizzes, and peer support, all designed to support your mental health and wellbeing.
+Our Peer Support service offers a full calendar of events, workshops and groups that you can get involved in, including group walks, quizzes, and support groups, all designed to support your mental health and wellbeing.

 For more helpful tips and advice, visit Mind.